pranabekka/pranabekka.github.io/content/drafts/loopin-gleam.md

 and you can share your loops with others.

-See the language tour to learn more about recursion, tail calls, common looping function, and Gleam in general.
+See the language tour to learn more about recursion, tail calls, common looping functions, and Gleam in general.
 It takes just an afternoon,
 and you can join the Discord server